How Companies Can Implement the UN Guiding Principles for Business & Human Rights

 Companies and NGO's Represented by Past Participants: Hewlett Packard, H & M, Amnesty International, PricewaterhouseCoopers, The European Investment Bank, Fairtrade International, University of Dundee, Solidaridad, Oxfam, The Walt Disney Company, TATA Steel, Hugo Boss, The Body Shop, Nestle UK, BSCI, ISEAL Alliance, FMO, Statoil, AB SKF, ECCO shoes

 Expected Participants: The training is applicable to companies of any industry and size.
 It is designed for use by senior management, as well as professionals in the human resources, corporate social responsibility, compliance and sourcing departments.
 The training is also intended for CSR experts and consultants who train or advise companies, as well as for NGO, trade union and government representatives to learn about the implications of the Guiding Principles for their work.

 Trainers: The Utrecht training will be carried out by SAI Trainer Edwin Koster.
 Mr. Koster heads Max Value, SAI's Authorized Representative office in Europe.
 He has broad experience in sustainable supply chain management and is the co-author of the Handbook and Toolkit used in the Training.

 This course in the Netherlands is co-organized by SAI and ICCO.
 The course in Denmark is co-organized by SAI and DEIH (Danish Ethical Trading Initiative).
 Members of SAI and DIEH can recieve a 20% discount, if you are a member - you can reach out to SAI's Training Manager, Emily Crain at firstname.lastname@example.org

-For inquiries, please email SAI Training Manager - Emily Crain - email@example.com
+For inquiries, please email the SAI Training Department at: email@example.com.